 The contact with too much moisture may reduce egg hatching rate.
 So keep them in a dry, cool place.
 When you prepare the feed bed, keep the moisture content around 70%.
-Don't let it go too dry & hardened.
-Chicken feed, pig feed or rice bran + water is good.
+Don't let it go too dry or hardened.
+Chicken feed, pig feed or rice bran mixed with water is good.
 Spray it lightly when you see the surface dries up.

 Check also for ants around.
 These little things are yummy treats for the ants.
 Before preparing a feed bed, some growers spray anti-ant spray around the box just to play it safe.
 Little larvae are quite allergic to solution like this so spray it around but not directly on the box.

-In conclusion, to understand why the BSF eggs may not be hatching look around for:
+In conclusion, to understand why the BSF eggs may not be hatching take a look at several aspects: